 This old ghost story hails from Pulaski County, Kentucky, and the cursed grave of Carl Pruitt.Pruitt returned to his home in 1938 to find his wife in bed with another man.
 He strangled her to death with a chain, then killed himself.
 The man he caught her with ran away as Pruitt was strangling his wife.
 Pruitt was buried apart from his wife in a completely different cemetery.
 Over time, people began to notice his grave growing discolored, making the impression of a chain.

 One day, a group of boys came across Pruitt's odd grave.
 One of them tossed a rock at the grave and damaged it.
 On his way home, his bicycle chain snapped, wrapped around his neck, and strangled him.
 The boy's mother later damaged the tombstone with an ax, only to be strangled with a clotheslines that came loose while she was hanging laundry.
 The legend doesn't end there, but continues with two policeman and another man who were also weirdly strangled by various objects after visiting the cursed grave.

 If you were particularly bad while incarcerated at Alcatraz, they might put you in the Hole.
 The cells in the Hole were lit with one dull bulb and contained no furniture.
 Prisoners lived there alone, mostly on bread and water, with a full meal only every three days.
-The maximum amount of time one person could remain in the Hole at one time was 19 days.

 One inmate was locked in the Hole and began to scream that he was not alone, but in the company of a beast with glowing eyes.
 His cries were ignored and eventually, they stopped.
 In the morning, they found he had been strangled.
 While some assume a guard did it to put an end to the screaming, others believe that the inmate was killed by a ghost rumored to haunt the jail.
 Some guards said they saw the recently deceased inmate appear for a routine count, only to vanish moments later.